 Art and cannabis and the place these two things intersect, we think for people who are new to the cannabis, or curious about cannabis and its effects, this is a very interesting conversation to have.
 Sure, with legalization and normalization we’ll see everyone from police officers to tax collectors toking up, but we want to focus on the what may be, dare we say, the first demographic to support weed: artists, musicians, writers, the creative class.
 We’re interested in finding out why these people use the drug, what it does for them creatively, how they like to consume it, its benefits to art and the creative mind…there seems to be no end to this interesting conversation!

 A non smoker friend was asking how cannabis helped me creatively.
 Why is it different than just having a beer?
 This question seemed easy enough to answer but in practise I found it difficult.
 Being an artist who has used cannabis to find ideas I want to use this blog to try to find out why cannabis has been so favoured by artists, and how it helps them with their work, or how some find its uses different than others.

 We’ll explore these themes through interviews with artists, musicians, writers and creators who's art we think is important.
 We’ll also share articles illuminating the importance of this relationship between art and cannabis in an effort to explain some of the great benefits of the plant to consumers.
 And, of course, from time to time we’ll have a look at some of the products we are making as well as events and happenings in the High Art world.

 Today we’ve posted two more articles to christen the blog and we have more content on the way in the coming months.
-You can subscribe to this blog, sign up to our mailing list and follow our Instagram for updates on new content and products on our site.
+Sign up to our (new) mailing list and follow our Instagram for updates on new content and products on our site!